GSA/idmanagement.gov/_implement/distribute-fcpca.md

     sudo /bin/update-ca-trust extract
     ```

-Next, verify distribution of the FCPCA certificate as an operating system trusted root.
+Next, verify distribution of the FCPCAG2 certificate as an operating system trusted root.

 # Step 3 - Verify operating system distribution

-To verify that the Federal Common Policy CA (FCPCA) certificate has been distributed to your agency's workstations and devices, use one of these options:
+To verify that the Federal Common Policy CA G2 (FCPCAG2) certificate has been distributed to your agency's workstations and devices, use one of these options:

 ## Verifying - Microsoft Windows